Presidential race highlights Erdogan's reshaping of Turkish politics

 Taking the reins of power only four years later, he tamed the army that had seen itself as final guarantor against Islamism and had toppled four governments in four decades.

-Rather than taboo, religion is now a front-and-center political issue.
+Rather than taboo, religion is now a front-and-centre political issue.
 The notion of a secularist president has become politically toxic for many of Turkey’s 77 million citizens.

 So much so that Turkey’s foremost secularist party, the CHP, the party of secular state founder Mustafa Kemal Ataturk, and the nationalist MHP have chosen as joint nominee Ekmeleddin Ihsanoglu, a diplomat and academic who was at the helm of the Organisation of Islamic Cooperation for nine years until 2014.